 Another evening camp was made.

-As we settled in for another night, a past partner and I both reflected how to truly enjoy an area you can't just spend a day hike in a place.
+As we settled in for another night, someone and I both reflected how to truly enjoy an area you can't just spend a day hike in a place.
 Being immersed for a whole cycle in the rhythm of the day and night is needed to truly savor a place.
 The quiet as evening approaches, the subtle pinks as the sun sets and rises, seeing the Earth come alive again as the winter sun warms up the land..,all experienced only when immersed in area for more than just a few hours.

 I love any time spent outdoors.
 But there is just something special about overnight or longer trips. ( And why I'll probably never get the urge to spend weeks or months in the mountains out of my system.
 But, that is another trip for another time. 🙂 )